Xfarya/CV/README.md

 **Chief Editor (English)** | **SMART news** | (Remote)
 (2017-2018)
 Arabic-language newspaper reporting on-the-ground news in Syria

- Worked remotely within teams
- Responsible for ensuring news feeds were properly translated, formatted and uploaded to the website in a timely manner
+Worked remotely within diverse teams.
+One of the problems this encountered was the need to be available at all hours, as teams members were working in different timezones, not to mention the language barrier.
+I enjoyed the challenge of working flexible and somewhat unpredictable hours.
+I also figured out e-mail correspondences (translating when necessary) between key team members and made my availability clear to all, thus ensuring that there was a (relatively!) seamless exchange of information for effectively delivering news.
+I was also responsible for ensuring news feeds were properly translated, formatted and uploaded to the website in a timely manner.
+I really enjoy organising, presentation and managing the flow of work, and so this was an added perk to the job.

 <!-- - Any experience, including roles and responsibilities and results achived in bullet point format. -->